vircung/vircung/_posts/2015-02-23-your-development-environment.md

 * do you work
 * `vagrant halt` or `vagrant destroy`

-Command `vagrant up` basicaly says: 'Hey bring this VM to life and set it up!'.
+Command `vagrant up` basically says: 'Hey bring this VM to life and set it up!'.
 It means Vagrant will try to:

 * find VM in imported boxes
 * if fail and if link to box is provided it'll download and import box from provided link